Abracawdabra/ChirpOS/doc/filesystem.md

 when the `io.FileStream.close()` method is called when the stream is still open.

-The stream also acts as a buffered reader, but there is no performance reason for this since the file system is loaded into memory during startup and keeps any changes in memory instead of relying on local storage.

 ### File Locking ###
 Read and write locks can be claimed by individual processes or by the kernel itself.
 Whenever data is about to be read or written, the kernel's write method